-The setting at Tassajara is remote and Work Practice Apprenticeships offer no opportunity to travel except during vacations.
-Community living at Tassajara is an intense experience.
-Apprentices live in shared rooms, share meals together, work together, and often spend free time together.
+Tassajara is in a remote location, and Work Practice Apprenticeships offer no opportunity to travel outside of the valley except during vacations.
+Community living at Tassajara can be an intense experience.
+Accommodations are rustic, and students live in shared cabins.
+Apprentices share meals together, work together, and often spend free time together.
 Being a part of our community requires tolerance, patience, respect, and openness to new ideas and perspectives.
 Acceptance to this program entails a commitment to collective responsibility—going the extra mile to get things done.

 The Daily Zen Practice and Work Schedule

 The daily schedule for all work-practice students at Tassajara is structured to allow regular participation in twice-daily meditation periods and chanting services, as well as a brief community-wide morning work period or “soji”.
 In addition, students are trained for and scheduled to participate in such zendo jobs as ringing the wake-up bell and firewatch.
 All students attend weekly Dharma talks and lectures, and may attend classes given by visiting and residential teachers on a broad range of subjects throughout the summer.
 Optional half-day sittings are scheduled monthly and are open to students on their days off.

 11:50 Noon Service – optional

 1:00 Work Meeting